microsoft/profile-explorer/docs/docs/profiling-ui.md

     The left side of the panel lists the modules (binaries) with profiling data, sorted based on the total time used by the functions part of the module.

-- [Flame Graph view](flame-graph-panel.md): displays an interacitve flame graph view of the call tree.
+- [Flame Graph view](flame-graph-panel.md): displays an interactive *Flame Graph* view of the call tree.
 The right side of the panel shows detailed information about the selected node(s).

 - [Timeline view](timeline-panel.md): displays the thread activity during the entire duration of the trace and allows filtering of the displayed profiling data to specific threads and time ranges.